webappio/docs/advanced-workflows/030_routing.md

 ### Subdomains within deployments

-Subdomains are preconfigured in LayerCI.
+Subdomains are preconfigured in Layer.
 Your webserver always sees the host as localhost.
 If you don’t want that to be the case, please contact support.

 For example, say you have a deployment at deployment.demo.layerci.com.
 If you then go to hello.deployment.demo.layerci.com, it will go to the same deployment.
 Similarly, if you navigate to greetings.deployment.demo.layerci.com, it will also direct to deployment.demo.layerci.com.
 This happens by default.